-Tonight – July 12, 2016 – as the setting sun closes the curtains on the day, and the darkening skies bring out a myriad of far-off suns, let the moon introduce you to a very special star.
-The nearby bright star to tonight’s moon is none other than Spica, brightest light in the constellation Virgo the Maiden.
+On July 19, 2018 – as the setting sun closes the curtains on the day, and the darkening skies bring out a myriad of far-off suns – let the moon introduce you to a very special star.
+The bright star to the west of the July 19 first quarter moon is none other than Spica, the sole 1st-magnitude star in the constellation Virgo the Maiden.

-In a few to several more days, in fact, the moon will be farther from Spica on the sky’s dome, and closer to the planets Mars and Saturn.
-When that happens, you might find it helpful to “star-hop” to Spica instead, as shown on the sky chart below.
+When the moon is no longer close to Spica, you might find it helpful to “star-hop” to Spica instead, as shown on the sky chart below:

 Bottom line: Let the moon guide you to Spica on July 19, 2018, and then use the Big Dipper to locate Virgo’s brightest star, after the moon’s flirtation with Spica ends.